versioninfo()Biostat/Biomath M257 Homework 6

 hcat(method, runtime, loglike),

-= ["Method", "Runtime", "Log-Like"],
+header = ["Method", "Runtime", "Log-Like"],

-header = (ft_printf("%5.2f", 2), ft_printf("%8.6f", 3))
+formatters = (ft_printf("%5.2f", 2), ft_printf("%8.6f", 3))

-10 Q9.
+)10 Q9.
 Be proud of yourself

 Go to your resume/cv and claim you have experience performing analysis on complex longitudinal data sets with millions of records.
 And you beat current software by XXX fold.